 The chiropractors at the Arrowhead Clinic are experts at treating whiplash injuries, and they've been serving their respective communities for over 40 years.

 If you were involved in an accident, do not put off seeking the treatment of an experienced Chiropractor.

 Our whiplash injury chiropractors offer a free consultation to see how we can best assist with your recovery.

 During your free consultation, your chiropractor will perform a complete physical exam and review your medical history so they can design a treatment plan tailored to your needs.

 Your treatment plan will likely include spinal adjustments, physical therapy, and nutritional recommendations.

-The longer you wait to schedule your free consultation, the worse your condition will get.
+The longer you wait to schedule your free consultation, the worse your condition will get resulting in simple tasks increasing in difficulty.
 You don't want them to turn into a chronic issue.